An igloo hotel in Davos: Stay before it melts

 (CNN) — There's one hotel that's offering a different take on "warm and cozy" to attendees of the World Economic Forum in Davos, Switzerland.

-The hotel at the Davos Igloo Village offers 15 rooms, or igloos, through a series of connected snowy tunnels to anyone willing to bear the frigid indoor temperatures.
+The hotel at Igloo Village Davos Klosters offers 15 rooms, or igloos, through a series of connected snowy tunnels to anyone willing to bear the frigid indoor temperatures.

 Even the bathroom walls and floors are made entirely of snow.